-WNY Enterprise will open a new 12,000 square foot milk separation facility in the Town on York providing value added milk to regional yogurt, cheese and ice cream manufacturers.
+WNY Enterprise opened a new 12,000 square foot milk separation facility in the Town on York providing value added milk to regional yogurt, cheese and ice cream manufacturers.
+Additional growth at the facility is anticipated.

 Livingston County business assistance programs include, but are not limited to a revolving loan fund, industrial revenue bond financing, training, payment in lieu of property taxes (PILOT), and sales tax abatement on equipment purchases.